mishra-amrit/functions-engine/README.md

 <b>Executable output from bin:</b>

-    " execute ./run.sh in the project directory "
+    cd $PROJECT_HOME
+    "./run.sh"

-  This is execute the "myappengine" executable file in the bin directory.
+  The above will execute the "myappengine" executable file in the bin directory.

+    $PROJECT_HOME is the root of the project i.e /home/test/work/myappengine